johnmtayag/Amazon-Recommender-System/README.md

 * **30min.parquet**: Contains timestamped power generation values from over 20,000 PV systems in the UK from 2010 to 2021
 * **metadata.csv**: Provides supplemental information on the setup configurations of each PV system

+**30min.parquet**

 The 30 minute dataset has 2,644,013,376 rows representing timestamped energy output measurements from various solar PV systems located across the UK.
 There are three columns:
 1. **generation_wh**: The amount of energy outputted over 30 minutes in Wh (double)
 2. **datetime**: The corresponding timestamp of when the measurement was made (timestamp_ntz)
 3. **ss_id**: The solar PV system ID number (long)

+Each row in this dataset represents a single timestamped energy generation measurement from an individual solar PV system:

 <p align="center">